-Storefronts, sidewalks, street signs and aisles at the local markets are brimming with holiday gift ideas and I am entranced by the sights and smells that Christmas brings.
-It’s so simple to choose a gift from the shelf or to browse catalogs and have an item dropped to a friend’s front porch.
+Storefronts, sidewalks, street signs and aisles at the local markets are brimming with holiday gift ideas and sights and smells that Christmas brings.
+It’s simple to choose a gift from the shelf or to browse catalogs and have an item dropped to a friend’s front porch.
 Simple yes, personalized?
 No.

 Wrapping a quick bread or a pound cake and placing under the tree with a jar of blackberry or raspberry jam, or sauce is a decadent treat for the holidays.
 The bread itself is delicious and the jam or sauce can be used as a topping on pie, ice cream, shortcakes, or even pancakes and waffles on Christmas morning.